mozan/idosell-python/README.md

 - **System**: Configure shops, couriers, and deliveries
 - **WMS (Warehouse Management System)**: Track inventory, locations, and suppliers

-Each module includes GET, POST, PUT, DELETE operations with type-safe DTOs and Pydantic validation.
+Each module includes GET, POST, PUT, DELETE where needed operations with type-safe DTOs and Pydantic validation.

-## Advanced Usage
+## Usage

-See [USAGE.md](USAGE.md) for comprehensive examples, advanced patterns, bulk operations, async handling, error handling, and real-world integration guides.
+See [USAGE.md](USAGE.md) for some examples.

 ## License